Student Supervisor Toolkit

 While you may provide verbal feedback on a regular basis, please use this Performance Evaluation form to document your assessment at least once every semester.

-In its broadest sense, Employee Relations is about creating a positive environment where employee and supervisor work together to create an engaging, productive and healthy work community.
+In its broadest sense, employee relations is about creating a positive environment where employee and supervisor work together to create an engaging, productive and healthy work community.
 From welcoming a new student employee to celebrating their graduation, we either contribute to positive or negative employee relations.

-- If the policy violation is severe, please contact Human Resources immediately
+- If the policy violation is severe, please contact Human Resources immediately.

-- Document situations where student employee does not meet expectations
+- Document situations where student employee does not meet expectations.

-- Meet with student employee
+- Meet with student employee to:

 - Address lack of performance or policy violation